• Skip to primary navigation

 What Is a Negroni?

-• The Negroni drink is not too sweet and has a touch of herbiness thanks to the addition of Campari.
+• Delicious.
+The Negroni drink is not too sweet and has a touch of herbiness thanks to the addition of Campari.

 mixed negroni in pitcher, top down view with oranges and ingredients.

-Negroni Ingredients
+Classic Negroni Ingredients

 ingredients for negronis.

+• Campari.
 Campari is a bitter liquor that has a famously top-secret family recipe.
 While no one really knows what’s in it, it has a fairly bitter taste with notes of herbs and citrus.
 It’s a beautiful ruby red in color - perfect for a punchy summer party or a classic holiday soiree.

 • Sweet Vermouth

-How To Make A Classic Negroni Cocktail
+How To Make The Perfect Classic Negroni Cocktail

 The simplicity of making a Negroni may be one of the best things about it.
 Using only three ingredients, all in equal parts makes this an easy-to-remember cocktail.
+Here's how to make the best negroni recipe.

 mixed negroni in pitcher.